 Kristy Michelle Gonowon is in-house counsel at Allstate Insurance Company.
 Kristy performs a dual role within Allstate’s Law & Regulation department, both as the sole ERISA/employee benefits counsel and as part of a team of claim litigation management counsel.
 On the employment side, her practice focuses on providing advice and counsel on health and welfare plans and wellbeing programs in compliance with ERISA, PPACA, EEOC, and the Internal Revenue Code.
 On the claim litigation side, she oversees and approves legal strategies within six states on claims involving bad faith, excess verdict, and coverage issues.
 She also provides legal opinions on pending legislation for the Southern region (Kentucky, Arkansas, Tennessee, Mississippi, and Louisiana) and for the New York region.
 She is also the department’s subject matter expert on the topics of diminished value claims and Medicare issues.

 Prior to becoming in-house counsel at Allstate’s corporate offices, Kristy was a litigator handling both insurance defense and the recovery aspect of subrogation matters on behalf of Allstate in the Chicago staff counsel office for two years.
 Prior to that, she was a plaintiff’s personal injury attorney for 10 years with a boutique law firm in Chicago’s West Loop neighborhood.

-Kristy recently served as NFALA’s Central Regional Governor under President Jhanice Domingo and is presently Co-Chair of NFALA’s In-House Counsel affinity network.
-Alongside her current role as Secretary for NFALA, Kristy is also serving a second term as Secretary for the Filipino American Lawyers Association of Chicago.
+Kristy recently served as NFALA’s Central Regional Governor under President Jhanice Domingo and is presently co-chair of NFALA’s In-House Counsel affinity network.
+Alongside her current role as NFALA's VP for Programs & Operations, Kristy is also serving a second term as secretary for the Filipino American Lawyers Association of Chicago.

 Immediate Past President